gokulvasan/MemoryManagementPhaseBasedStressTest/README.md

 -----

 * Use Brk and Sbrk
-* Option bases phase max set.
+* Option based phase max set.
 * Option to tune anon and file ratio.
-* speed scale for allocation rate
+* speed scale for allocation rate.